megz15/WhatStats/README.md

 ![WhatStats Demo](/demo.png)

 ## ABOUT PROJECT
-WhatStats v1.0 by Meghraj Goswami.
+WhatStats v1.0.
 Can be used to view frequency of individual or group chats.
 It's in really a primitive state but I hope to improve it further.
 <br>Tasks:<br>
 - [x] Actually start with the project
 - [ ] Implementing GUI using tkinter